at0g/nunjucks-loader/readme.md

 ```

-A custom nunjucks.Environment is used by this loader.
-To configure the nunjucks environment:
+A custom nunjucks.Environment is used by the loader, to configure the nunjucks environment:

 - Create a file that will configure the environment.
 This should export a function that receives the nunjucks
  environment as its first argument.